StemVibrations/STEM/docs/tutorial4.rst

 `uvec_parameters` dictionary, and the train velocity is set to zero, so that the train does not move during the static initialisation stage.

+It should be noted that the `uvec_load` is added to a `line model part`, and not to a specific coordinate point.

 .. code-block:: python